Ternary quadratic forms representing a given arithmetic progression: Abstract

 \section{Abstract}

-A positive quadratic form is $(k,\ell)$-universal if it represents all natural numbers $\equiv\ell\Pmod k$, and almost $(k,\ell)$-universal if it represents all but finitely many of them.
+A positive quadratic form is $(k,\ell)$-universal if it represents all the numbers $kx+\ell$ where $x$ is a non-negative integer, and almost $(k,\ell)$-universal if it represents all but finitely many of them.
 We prove that for any $k,\ell$ such that $k\nmid\ell$ there exists an almost $(k,\ell)$-universal diagonal ternary form.
 We also conjecture that there are only finitely many primes $p$ for which a $(p,\ell)$-universal diagonal ternary form exists (for any $\ell<p$) and we show the results of computer experiments that speak in favor of the conjecture.